lukasengel/schueler_app/README_en.md

 Note: This application is not an official service by the school, but was developed and published in accordance with the principal.

 ## Features 🚀
-#### Substitution Plan
+✅ **Substitution Plan:**
-- Filter the substitution plan by year group or course to see only the information relevant to you.
+Access to the current substitution plan and news from the principal's office, just like on the website.
+Provides additional features:

-- Look up teacher abbreviations by simply tapping on them.
+- Filtering the substitution plan by grade or course
-- Adjust the desired number of days displayed.
+- Looking up teacher abbreviations by tapping on them
-- Read the latest news from the principal's office.
+- Adjustment of the number of days displayed (2-5)

-#### School Life Blog
+✅ **School Life Blog:**
-Keep up to date with the latest posts, events and announcements from school life.
+News page with with posts, events and announcements from school life.

-#### Teacher Abbreviations Overview
+✅ **Teacher Abbreviations Overview:**
-Easy access to a complete overview of all teacher abbreviations.
+Complete overview of all teacher abbreviations.

-#### Light and Dark Mode
+✅ **Light and Dark Mode:**
-Choose between light and dark mode for a pleasant reading experience at any time of day.
+Choice between light and dark mode for a pleasant user experience at any time of day.

-#### Feedback or Bug Report
+✅ **Feedback or Bug Report :**
-Do you have feedback or have you discovered a bug?
-Report it to us directly via the app.
+Possibility to submit feedback or bug reports directly via the app.

-#### Available Languages
+✅ **Available Languages:**
-The user interface is available in German (default), English and French.
+User interface available in German (default), English and French.

 ## Support 🚩
 If you encounter any problems, bugs, questions, criticism or suggestions, please send an e-mail to app-support@lukasengel.net or fill in the feedback form in the settings.